wp-plugins/clicky-analytics/readme.txt

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= 14.08.2013 - v1.2.1 =
+- fixed article view crash when no stats are available

 = 01.08.2013 - v1.2 =
 - switched to cURL, to increase compatibility with some webhostings